How to create a colorful pom pom tree…

 I used a super small foam tree form for this project.
 It’s only about 8″ tall, but you can choose any sized tree you like.
 The small ones you can often even find at the Dollar Store, or similar spot.
 You can get larger ones from the craft stores, but I think the prices on Amazon are often better.

-Start glueing the poms onto the tree starting at the base.
+Start gluing the poms onto the tree starting at the base.
 Make sure you place them low enough so that you won’t be seeing styrofoam peeking out underneath them.
 At the same time, don’t place them so low that it will make the tree stand in a wonky, off-kilter way.

 Glue your poms on in a RANDOM way in terms of placement of colors, and even size of the poms.
 We used poms of 2-3 sizes, and a bunch of colors.
 I tried to make sure that I didn’t place two identical pom poms next to each other, but other than that, I really tried NOT to plan out the placement too much.
 We don’t need a fussy tree.
 Fuzzy?
 Yes.
 Fussy, no.

-Make sure that you’re glueing the pom poms on in a way that you don’t see gaps between them.
+Make sure that you’re gluing the pom poms on in a way that you don’t see gaps between them.
 Don’t jam them in there so tightly that they look squished, but you don’t want to see foam peeking through all over your tree.

 We decided to use a larger pom pom as a tree topper, but you could do so many other things here.
 Maybe make a felt star?
 Use a little ornament…it’s really up to you.

-Hope that this cute little Christmas craft brings a little bit more color and fun into your home this holiday season!
+I hope that this cute little Christmas craft brings a little bit more color and fun into your home this holiday season!